 With that in mind, this is the time of year to point out a few basics about how to get the latest updates online.
 A way of knowing what is headed your way.
 There is no shortage of weather apps for phones, tablets and Windows 8.
 However, I recommend a couple of good websites that you can simply browse to from anywhere and get the latest details about what to expect.

 The Weather Channel is my go-to choice for pretty much all weather information.
 The service has you covered at pretty much any location, but when severe weather strikes, the service really excels.
 Up-to-date information, maps and projected storm paths are all features of the service.

 Update: It is no longer available.
 You may check out the Severe Alerts page on the site for related information.

 Run by the NOAA branch of the U.S. government (National oceanographic and Atmospheric Administration) the organization does a bit more than the annual Santa tracking that it is famous for.

 Tropical storms get precise information with the latest advisories,, location and stats on information such as wind speed, barometric pressure and much more.

 As I stated previously, there is no shortage of sources for weather information and alerts.
 However, these are the two best in my humble opinion.
-They are, however, rather centric to location, so those in the western Pacific region may wish to chime in with solutions for those areas.Advertisement
+They are, however, rather linked to location, so those in the western Pacific region may wish to chime in with solutions for those areas.Advertisement

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.